DJSng-Toolkit/Toolbox/mc/versions/21/6/forge/optimizations.md

 > [!WARNING]
-> This section mainly targets 1.21.7, as not all mods updated for 1.21.8 yet.
+> This section is incomplete and very barren, as Forge doesn't have a port of Sodium for this version yet.

 # Essential
 | Name | Incompatibilities | Description | Author | Client / Server | Notes |